GMMan/xtra-pc-ultra-live-config/README.md

 install from this configuration and the actual product.
 The original source CD can be found on [Internet Archive](https://archive.org/details/xtra-pc-ultra-source).

+This branch removes most of the branding, and allow you to customize the installation more, but retains the desktop configuration and the custom apps (because I think they're neat).
+Note auto-login is not enabled due to non-static user name.

 Please note that this repo does not contain the FileRez package, nor the Windows launcher.
 It should otherwise produce a functionally identical installation to the version of the product built in June 2022.